v1s7/csv-monsters/FILETYPES-en.md

 Adherence to this standard is desirable, but not required.
 Null's Brawl will play any format with any specs.

 ## Fonts
-Among fonts there're only 2 mainstream formats: .ttf and .otf, only the first one is used by Null's Brawl, so the second one is hardly supported by the game.
-You can read more about their differences here: https://old.reddit.com/r/typography/comments/ci4nwk/otf_vs_ttf/.
+Among fonts there're only 2 mainstream formats: .ttf and .otf, both of which are supported by the game, so it doesn't really matter which one you choose.
+You can read about their differences more here: https://old.reddit.com/r/typography/comments/ci4nwk/otf_vs_ttf/
-`More information is needed on the .otf compatibility in the game.`

 # Basic
 ## .png